AzeezOdekunle/Angie-Berry-Sales-Project/README.md

 The goal of this project is to assist Angie’s Berry to provide answers to some questions to trigger the progress of their business.

 ## Skills Demostrated
+- Postgre SQL
-- Entity Relationship Diagram, Database Creation, Data Manipulation, Postgre SQL
+- Entity Relationship Diagram
+- Database Creation

 ## Problem Statement
 - What is Angie’s Berry Corner’s average daily sales volume?